-As a lifelong resident of District 14 I am proud to be the third generation of my family to call this community my home.
-I grew up here, live and work here, and am now raising my two daughters, Maria and Jenna, here.
+As a lifelong resident of Sackville Uniacke, I am proud to be the third generation of my family to call this community my home.
+Although I have always lived in Middle Sackville, I did have a seasonal home in Mount Uniacke for 10 years, and my youngest brother and his family still reside in the community.
+I know Sackville - Uniacke because I grew up here, live and work here, and am now raising my two daughters, Maria and Jenna, here.

 As a youth, I attended the Middle Sackville family of schools, (Middle Sackville, Maxwell and Lucasville Elementary schools) and was in the first grade six class to attend Harry R Hamilton Elementary School.

 After attending Sackville Heights Junior High, I graduated from Sackville High School in 1988 and went on to pursue a Bachelor of Arts degree in Canadian History from Mount Saint Vincent University.
 While in university, I started a successful small business that employed 5 people.
 I also worked part-time for the Halifax Regional School Board as a teacher's assistant with special needs students and worked for two years with inner city youth.
-After university, I was the librarian at Harold T Barrett Junior High, Beaver Bank Monarch, and Beaver Bank - Kinsac Elementary.
-I had planned on entering the Bachelor of Education Degree to be a teacher, and never dreamed of entering into politics.
-However, after encouragement from friends and family, I ran and was successfully elected Municipal Councillor, a position I held for 16 years.
+After university, I was the librarian at a local Junior High school for a year and had planned on entering the Bachelor of Education Degree to be a teacher.

 At the time, I never dreamed of entering into politics.
 However, after encouragement from friends and family, I ran and was successfully elected Municipal Councillor, a position I held for 16 years from 2000-2016.